 Her performance as Oonagh in the multi-award winning, IFTA nominated Lily, earned her the award for Best Supporting Actress at the 2017 Underground Cinema Awards.
-She reprises this role in the forthcoming feature film adaptation titled Who We Love, which is currently in post production.
+She reprises this role in the current feature film adaptation titled Who We Love, which has just begun its festival journey.

 She starred as the title character in The Callback Queen, a romantic comedy set in London’s film industry which premiered in the U.S. at George R. R. Martin’s Jean Cocteau Cinema.
 The film received two IFTA nominations at the 2016 Awards.

 She played Iseult in Sanctuary, Len Collin’s groundbreaking, critically acclaimed film, which won awards around the world including Best Irish Feature Film of 2017 from the Dublin Film Critics Circle.
-She can next be seen in mystery thriller The Green Sea with Katharine Isabelle, directed by Randal Plunkett.
+She can also currently be seen in mystery thriller The Green Sea with Katharine Isabelle, directed by Randal Plunkett.

 This site contains media and information about her past and current film, television and theatre projects, for you to enjoy.